yseulthb/yseulthb/README.md

 Besides this project, I explore the link between visual attractiveness and camouflage patterns in humans.

-I also have several small projects with students and am always open for collaborations or else.
-Feel free to reach out!
+I also have several small projects with students and am always open for collaborations, discussions, or else.
+Feel free to [reach out](yseulthb@gmail.com)!

 You can find more information on my [personal wesbite](https://yseulthb.github.io/).